Average solar bill

 Advertisement

-Average solar bill in Australia
+Average electricity bill with solar panels in Australia

 Research conducted by Canstar Blue in December 2023 found that the average credit for households with solar panels was $104, based on survey respondents’ latest electricity bill.
 The largest solar rebates on bills were found in Queensland with $127 while Victorians reported a smaller $58 on their most recent bill.
 All other states and territories did not qualify for the minimum number of responses and have therefore been left out of this analysis.